.DEB File Extension

 More Information

 Debian, Ubuntu, and other supported Linux distribution users install and manage DEB files using either the Debian package management system (dpkg) or APT package management software.
-Users can also decompress DEB files to view their contents prior to installation.
+Users can also decompress DEB files to view their contents before installation.
 The TAR archives that DEB files contain are commonly compressed using bzip or gzip compression.

 What is the difference between DEB files and UDEB files?